snok/self-limiters/README.md

 <img width=800 heigh=800 src="docs/token_bucket.png"></img>

-By implementing parts of the logic in a [Lua](https://www.lua.org/) script, we're able to get great performance, while minimising i/o.
-Since redis is single-threaded it also reduces complexity greatly.
+By implementing parts of the logic in a [Lua](https://www.lua.org/) script, we're able to get great performance, and reduce i/o.
+Since redis is single-threaded, scripts are considered atomic, which also reduces complexity greatly.

 ### Usage